Jerald-Golden/THREEJS-SPLINE-EDITOR-WITH-JSON-STORAGE/README.md

 # Three.js Interactive Spline Editor With JSON Storage

-This project demonstrates how to 3D splen editor using Three.js.
+This project demonstrates how to 3D spline editor using Three.js.
 It allows you to place and manipulate objects in a 3D space, connect them with lines, and more.

 # Features